gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 The initial handshake is verified before the
 DTLS Chunk is considered protected, thus no user data are sent before validation.

-A possibility for permitting a downgrade towards {{RFC6083}} is to include in INIT/INIT-ACK also the set of parameters that are used for identification of a DTLS/SCTP Association.

 The downgrade protection is only as strong as the weakest of the supported protection solutions as an active attacker can trick the